raydiak/Inline-Lua/README.md

 Full userdata is supported for passing and returning.
-This class doesn't do much else directly but supports metatable behaviors like any Inline::Lua::Object, or might be used for passing it's .ptr() to other Perl NativeCall code.
+This class doesn't do much else directly but supports metatable behaviors like any Inline::Lua::Object, or might be used for passing its .ptr() to other Raku NativeCall code.

 ### Inline::Lua::Cdata